Sikeyin2018/Interviews-01-31-2020/README.md

 NodeJS 10.x, x > 10
 NPM
 ```
-2. Fork this repository to your working station and open the project in your favourite TypeScript editor.
+2. Fork this repository to your working station, clone this repository, and open the project in your favourite TypeScript editor.
 I recommend that you use [Visual Studio Code](https://code.visualstudio.com/download) in order to start working on the project
 3. Go to https://api.nasa.gov/ and get an api key.
 Note: for each API key there is a 1000 request per hour limit applied across all api.nasa.gov API requests, make sure not to exceed this when testing your code.
 4. Go to the Nasa-Test\src\nasa\keys file and insert your key as a string.
 Make sure changes on this file are **ABSOLUTELY NOT** commited to keep your api key private